CLI Reference

 - Build the datapack:

-mdl build --mdl hello_world/main.mdl -o dist
+mdl build --mdl hello_world/main.mdl

 - Install in Minecraft: